owoppenheimer/archsonic/readme.md

 The modern installer of Arch/Artix Linux written on C.
 ![MIT License](LICENSE)

-It uses notcurses, modern TUI Library that provides many useful and cool features!

 ## How to install and use?

 Just execute this command in your Arch/Artix liveiso: